hurben/RA_ACPA_multiomics/README.md

 ```
 Designed to:
 [1] check whether drug is affecting the feature abundance (model: feature_abundance ~ drug).
-If the drug is estimated to have significant effect on feature_abundance (P < 0.05) drug will be adjusted.
+[1-1] if the drug is estimated to have significant effect on feature_abundance (P < 0.05) drug will be adjusted.
-	perform linear regression (model: feature_abundance ~ condition), while feature_abundance is a list of the normalized value of the biomolecular (e.g., one metabolite across all samples) and condition is list of phenotypes across samples (e.g., ACPA– RA, control)
+[1-2] perform linear regression (model: feature_abundance ~ condition), while feature_abundance is a list of the normalized value of the biomolecular (e.g., one metabolite across all samples) and condition is list of phenotypes across samples (e.g., ACPA– RA, control)

-[2] perform Cohen's D to obtain the effect size from [1]
+[2] perform Cohen's D to obtain the effect size from
 [3] visualize identified features using volcano plots
 [4] visualize differentiall abundant cytokines
 ```